telerik/ajax-docs/controls/dropdowntree/server-side-programming/events/onentryremoved.md

 1. The instance of the **DropDownTree** firing the event

-1. An event argument parameter that contains the following property:
+2. An event argument parameter that contains the following property:

-* **Entry** -returns the entry that has jush being removed from the input.
+	* **Entry** - returns the entry that has just being removed from the input.